digbmc/reactor-jct/present-and-future.md

 As nuclear energy is spreading rapidly in today's world, it is interwining the global political landscape.
-Energy security, nuclear proliferation, non-proliferation treaties, nuclear alliances, nuclear energy cooperation, nuclear accidents, geopolitical hotspots are some of the concerns.
+Energy security, nuclear proliferation, non-proliferation treaties, nuclear alliances, nuclear energy cooperation, nuclear accidents, geopolitical hotspots are some of the concerns that is revolving mostly around Asia & Europe.

 ### Europe and nuclear power {.cards}